Little Shadow counselling support

 To book an appointment with one of our Little Shadow counsellors, click on the button below their profile.

-We look forward to supporting you on this transformative journey.
+We look forward to supporting you on your journey to wellbeing.

 Danni Ridley (she/her)

-Bachelor of Counselling and addictions practice, NZAC provisional member
+Bachelor of Counselling and Addiction Practice, NZAC Provisional Member.

 Availability